ndronos/c-nomorph/Adamson-2011/README.md

 it is an interpreted language, object-oriented and packed with novel features like dynamic typing, first-class functions, and closures.

+It is possible to write elegant, clever code with JavaScript.
+In true punk rock fashion, almost nobody does.

 (Adamson, 2011)
 ```